ESGDeveloper/ESGDeveloper/README.md

 Here are some ideas to get you started:

-- 👀 I’m interested in Rust!
+- 👀 I’m interested in C# and JavaScript
 - I’m currently learning Java And TypeScript 🌱 🌱 🌱
 - 📫 You can reach me at this email address!